 About the scheme

 A new government funded support scheme has been introduced to assist homeowners install an electric vehicle charge point on their property.
-The existing free home charger scheme operated by ESB Ecars ends in 2017.
-This new scheme will begin in 2018 and will provide a grant up to the value of €600 towards the purchase and installation of a home charger unit.
-The applicant must be the owner of an eligible new or second hand electric vehicle (EV).
+The scheme launched in January 2018 and provides a grant up to the value of €600 towards the purchase and installation of a home charger unit.
+The applicant must be the owner of an eligible new or second-hand electric vehicle (EV).

-- Any private owner who buys an eligible EV in 2018 or later is eligible to apply for this grant.
+- Any private owner who buys an eligible EV from 01/01/2018 is eligible to apply for this grant.